UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 {: .challenge}

 > ## Count words (case insensitive)
-> Count all case insensitive instances of that word in the 'America' and 'Africa' `.tsv` files
+> Count all case insensitive instances of that word in the '2019' `.csv` files
 > in this directory.
 Print your results to the shell.
 >
 > > ## Solution